pysolation-knicr/asd-multiple-testing/README.md

 #  Autism spectrum disorder multiple testing script
-A Python walkthrough in isolation
+A Python script to walkthrough in isolation

 ## Data specification
 (Draft of assumed data specifications)